JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_turbn.rst

   * 'DELT' If CTURBDIM='3DIM', the cubic root of the grid volum is used in 3D simulations and  the squared root of the volum in 2D simulations.
   * '1DIM', we take :math:`\Delta z` in simulation of any dimensionality.
 This length is always limited to :math:`\kappa * z`  near the ground.
-  * 'BL89' The mixing length is computed according to the Bougeault and Lacarrère scheme (refer to the scientific documentation)
+  * 'BL89' The mixing length is computed according to the :cite:t:`bougeault_parameterization_1989`
   * 'DEAR' the mixing length is given by the mesh size depending on the model dimensionality, this length is limited to the ground distance and also by the Deardorff mixing length pertinent in the stable cases.
-  * 'RM17' The mixing length is computed according to Rodier et al. (2017).
+  * 'RM17' The mixing length is computed according to :cite:t:`rodier_evaluation_2017`.
 It is a non-local mixing length combining BL89 with a wind shear term.
-  * 'HM21' resolution-adaptative mixing length is computed according to Honnert et al. (2021) and given by the minimum between RM17 and the horizontal resolution XCADAP :math:`\sqrt{\Delta x \Delta y}`, where XCADAP is a namelist parameter set to 0.5.
+  * 'HM21' resolution-adaptative mixing length is computed according to :cite:t:`honnert_atmospheric_2020` and given by the minimum between RM17 and the horizontal resolution XCADAP :math:`\sqrt{\Delta x \Delta y}`, where XCADAP is a namelist parameter set to 0.5.

 * :code:`XCADAP` : coefficient applied to the HM21 adaptative mixing length